Leanneleesh/dsi12project/project_2/README.md

 ##### General Approach:

 1. Run one round of modeling using Linear Regression, Lasso and Ridge

-2. Lasso was used for further feature selection and fine-tuning
+2. Lasso was used for further feature selection and fine-tuning, 2 other models were created using the Top 20 and Top 30 features for comparison
+3. Final regression model was created using the Top 20 features where the Top 5 features were squared

-3. Train-test-split will be applied on train set for model validation and selection
+4. Train-test-split will be applied on train set for model validation and selection

 ##### Metrics Used to Validate Model: